Retro Movement in After Effects

 Partial transcription of the video

-“We have already reached the last video of the course, so let's do a brief review of the steps we have taken in this course.
-I've started introducing myself, I have told you what the project we are going to carry out will be.
-Then I told you what my influences have been both in the illustration and in the video.
-I have given you three or four pages to look for the old photos and these old videos that we are going to use, and with them already downloaded We have made a kind of very simple structure. some very simple sketches to see which It would be the storyboard of the whole project.
-The ne...”
+“We have now reached the last video of the course. so let's do a brief review of the steps we've taken in course.
+I started by introducing myself. told you what the project we are going to carry out will be. then I shared what my influences have been. both in illustration and video. i provided three or four websites where you can find old photos and vintage videos that we will use.
+After downloading them. we created a very simple structure.
+This approach helps in organizing the content effectively for our project. some basic sketches were made to visualize the project's storyboard.
+The follo...”

 This transcript is automatically generated, so it may contain mistakes.